Provides 10 practical tips and guidance for designing and implementing an employer-supported volunteering programme

 This type of volunteering might also provide employers with the opportunity to create long term partnerships with community organisations to create unique volunteering opportunities that evolve over time.
 Longer-term opportunities also lend themselves better to skills-based volunteering, which uses the volunteer’s existing skills.
-Examples could include a finance professional helping a charity with their book-keeping or a HR professional mentoring a young jobseeker on job search skills such as through our Steps Ahead mentoring programme.
+Examples could include a finance professional helping a charity with their budgeting or forecasting, or an HR professional mentoring a young jobseeker on job search skills such as through our Steps Ahead mentoring programme.
 Many people use their skills to sit on boards, for example as a charity trustee or school governor, especially where certain skills such as finance, HR, or strategy are highly sought after.
 Board-level volunteering can be a very rewarding experience - it’s tremendously satisfying to see how an individual’s efforts on the board can have an impact on the effectiveness of the organisation.

 Why does employer-supported volunteering matter?

-As well as this being a pressing policy issue, ESV is also important because of the potential benefits it can bring.
+ESV is important because of the potential benefits it can bring.
 Our research report On the brink of a game-changer explores how better collaboration between businesses and the voluntary sector is key to achieving successful ESV initiatives.

 Benefits for employers